Answers to Common EB-5 Visa Investor Questions

 To ensure a smooth travel experience and avoid potential complications, it is advisable to work closely with an experienced immigration attorney who can provide guidance specific to the individual's situation and visa type.
 They can help clarify the travel restrictions and assist with any issues that may arise during the immigration process.

-Can my child pay to go to university at lower tuition rates once they have a Green Card?
+Can my child pay lower university tuition rates when they have a Green Card?

 Absolutely, having a Green Card can provide significant benefits for your child's education.
 One of the major advantages is that they will be eligible for in-state tuition rates at public universities and colleges, which are typically much lower than the rates charged to international students.
 This can lead to substantial cost savings and make higher education more affordable.